 Wants & Needs

 If you are searching for a rug purely on its aesthetic merit, then the options available to you are plenty!
 There are so many styles, colours, patterns and even textures to choose from.
 If you are finding it hard to decide, start by thinking about what kind of shape you’d like – this can be something traditional like circular, rectangular or square, or something more contemporary, like cross-shaped or off-round.
 Secondly, have a think about style.
 Are you looking for something traditional or modern?
 Something colourful or something more subdued?
-Finally have a think about the material you would like.
-If you’re a fan of cosy interiors, you may like wool.
-Or if you prefer something less luxurious you might like woven paper.
+Finally, have a think about the material you would like.
+If you’re a fan of cosy interiors, you may like a wool rug.
+Or if you prefer something less luxurious you might like a woven paper rug.
 With a vast array of options available, take the time out to write down what you would like as this will help you decide what’s right for you.

 It’s All About Style

 Now you know what it is you are looking for, you can start to think about style and colour!
-Nest stock a wide variety of rugs in a large number of colours and styles.
+Nest stock a wide variety of modern rugs in a large number of colours and styles.
 If you are a modern-lover, we have contemporary designs from HAY, SCP and Normann Copenhagen.
-These often have vibrant colours and graphic patterns which are exceptionally suited to modern living rooms and children’s areas.
-We love the HAY Pinocchio Rug for children’s areas and the HAY Colour Carpet collection for graphic bursts of colour.
+These often have vibrant colours and graphic, abstract patterns which are ideally suited to modern living rooms and children’s playrooms.
+We love the HAY Pinocchio Rug for children’s bedrooms and the HAY Colour Carpet collection for graphic bursts of colour.